 Explore the latest in hypertension, including the epidemiology, prevention, treatment, and long-term outcomes of high blood pressure.

-This systematic review to support the 2021 US Preventive Services Task Force Recommendation Statement on aspirin use to prevent preeclampsia and related morbidity and mortality summarizes published evidence on the benefits and harms of hypertension screening and confirmatory blood pressure measurements in adults 18 years or older without known hypertension.
+This systematic review to support the 2021 US Preventive Services Task Force Recommendation Statement on aspirin use to prevent preeclampsia and related morbidity and mortality summarizes published evidence on the benefits and harms of aspirin use in individuals at increased preeclampsia risk based on clinical risk factors or measurements associated with higher disease incidence.

 Customize your JAMA Network experience by selecting one or more topics from the list below.